Note: The ServiceNow integration is in beta.

 - In the left navigation, click All, then under DevOps, select Environment.
 The Environments page appears.

-- In the Name column, select the desired environment.
+- In the Name column, select the desired environment that has the approval workflow attached within the Split Platform.
 The Environment page appears.

 - In the Change approval group field, select the desired approval group and click the Update button.
 The Environment page redisplays with the environment now configured and all Split change requests for a given environment are assigned to the selected approval group.